 Can you get your breast milk back several months after weaning?
-Many women are successful in rebuilding a milk supply.
+Many people are successful in rebuilding a milk supply or inducing lactation.
 Here’s what you need to know about how to relactate using a breast pump, including relactation pumping schedules.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.